 - Fully one-third (6 of 18) of the 2012 Honda and Acura models sold in America were researched, designed and developed in America.

 Honda has been growing its local U.S. supplier base for 30 years.
 Through technology and mentoring, Honda helps its U.S. supplier base increase quality and productivity.
 These improvements strengthen the suppliers’ business, while contributing to the stability of the entire U.S. automotive industry.

-- More than 500 U.S. OEM parts suppliers in 34 states provide the parts and materials to assemble Honda and Acura products in the U.S.
+- Honda works with more than 500 U.S. OEM parts suppliers in 34 states providing the parts and materials to assemble Honda and Acura products in the U.S.

-- 19,000 companies supply maintenance, repair and operational (MRO) services to Honda's U.S. operations.
+- In addition to its OEM parts supply network, Honda works with 19,000 companies that supply maintenance, repair and operational (MRO) services to Honda’s U.S. operations.

 Safety and Environmental Leadership in America